Mercy Thompson Series

 Please read and review!

-DISCLAIMER: I do not own the Mercy Thompson series or the characters.
+DISCLAIMER: I do not own the Mercy Thompson series.
+Only Michelle is mine.
 That honor belongs to Patricia Briggs, and I receive no compensation for this work.

 Chapter 2 - Animosity